 The Klamath National Forest is located in northern California and southern Oregon.
 In California, the Forest is comprised of 1,682,402 acres, while in Oregon there are 26,334 acres.
-Of 37 developed campgrounds, 15 meet the selection criteria, all of which are in California.
+Of 37 developed campgrounds, 12 meet the selection criteria, all of which are in California.
 Three additional campgrounds are administered by the Six Rivers National Forest.

 Some might think the Klamath National Forest is a forest that doesn't want to be discovered but it is too late.
 The word got out when people learned about the wonders of this little forest.
 Water is the reason and foundation of the Klamath National Forest.
 The Klamath and Salmon rivers are the Forest's two primary waterways but its many lakes and creeks add to the growing reputation of the Klamath National Forest as a place for